 (c) ESA, CNES, Arianespace.
 Several Norwegian companies contribute to the Ariane launcher program,Norwegian space industry has combined revenues on the order of 8 billion NOK per year.
 The various businesses are spread around the entire country and represent a wide variety of technologies and industries.

 Established industrial corporations such as the the KONGSBERG Group, NAMMO and Telenor all have extensive space activities.
-In addition there are several start-ups and SMEs, like IDEAS and S&T, which focus on space technologies.
+In addition there are several start-ups and SMEs and reserach institutions.
+See our member section for the full list.

 Norwegian space activities are to a large extent developed through national membership in the European Space Agency (ESA), where Norway became a member in 1978.
 Norway also participate as a full member in EUs programmes such as Galileo, Copernicus and Horizon 2020.